rekmus/silgy/README.md

 # Silgy

 In 1995, when I landed my first computer job, my PC had an Intel 286 processor and 1 MB of RAM.
 Disks had spinning plates, nobody heard of SSD.
 Our office had Novell file server.
 And whatever we'd do, programs responded **immediately**.

 Fast forward to 2018 and my PC has Intel i5 processor and 8 GB of RAM.
 Everyone can download GCC for free and there's Stackoverflow.com.
 And guess what?
-Typical web application in my intranet is **much slower**.
+Web applications doing the same things in my intranet now are **painfully slow**.

 That's why I've written Silgy.
 I think all the web applications in the world should be written in it.
 World would be much better off.